daveyarwood/blog.djy.io/src/_drafts/something-cool-that-happened-every-month-of-my-life-2011.md

 love.

 Our piece was called _Fragaria_, named after the scientific name for the [strawberry plant][fragaria-plant].
-We distributed home-made chocolate-covered strawberries to the audience, and Renay and I performed a live collaboration where she improvised modern dance movements and I improvised a looped soundscape by playing an electric bass through effect pedals.
+We made chocolate-covered strawberries and distributed them to the audience, and we performed a live collaboration where Renay improvised modern dance movements and I improvised a looped soundscape by playing my electric bass through effect pedals.

 I still look back fondly on that performance.
-It's one of only a couple of collaborations that Renay and I have done where I've performed the music in a live setting to accompany her dance.
+It's one of only a couple of collaborations that Renay and I have done where I've performed the music in a live setting to accompany her dance, and it was a lot of fun.

 ---